-By Nature Organics canned dog food gets the Advisor’s second-highest rating of 4 stars.
+By Nature Organics canned dog food receives the Advisor’s top rating of 5 stars.

-The By Nature organic product line lists four canned dog foods, two claimed to meet AAFCO nutrient profiles for growth and maintenance and two for supplemental feeding only.
+The By Nature Organics product line includes six canned dog foods, five claimed to meet AAFCO nutrient profiles for all life stages and one for supplemental feeding only (Organic Chicken).

-- By Nature 100% Organic Turkey (supplement only)*
+- By Nature Organics Chicken and Turkey Stew

-By Nature Organic Dog Food Chicken, Carrots and Peas formula was selected to represent the others in the line for this review.
+By Nature Organics Chicken and Turkey Stew was selected to represent the other products in the line for this review.

 Canned Dog Food

 Ingredients: Organic chicken, organic chicken broth, turkey broth, turkey, turkey liver, dried egg whites, peas, potato starch, calcium carbonate, potatoes, carrots, dicalcium phosphate, organic guar gum, salt, sodium tripolyphosphate, potassium chloride, iron proteinate, zinc proteinate, vitamin E supplement, copper proteinate, manganese proteinate, riboflavin supplement, sodium selenite, calcium iodate, thiamine mononitrate, vitamin A supplement, vitamin B12 supplement, potassium iodide, biotin, vitamin D3 supplement

 Fiber (estimated dry matter content) = 2.8%